cpmech/russell/russell_sparse/README.md

 }
 ```

-## <a name="issues"></a> MUMPS + OpenBLAS issue
+## MUMPS + OpenBLAS issue

 We found that MUMPS + OpenBLAS becomes very, very slow when the number of OpenMP threads is left automatic, i.e., using the available number of threads.
 Thus, with OpenBLAS, it is recommended to set LinSolParams.mumps_num_threads = 1 (this is automatically set when using OpenBLAS).

-This issue has also been discovered by [1](#ref1), who states (page 72) _"We have observed that multi-threading of OpenBLAS library in MUMPS leads to multiple thread conflicts which sometimes result in significant slow-down of the solver."_
+This issue has also been discovered by Reference #1, who states (page 72) _"We have observed that multi-threading of OpenBLAS library in MUMPS leads to multiple thread conflicts which sometimes result in significant slow-down of the solver."_

 Therefore, we have to take one of the two approaches: